JeffreySarnoff/CatmullRom.jl/README.md

 # CatmullRom.jl

-### Centripetal parameterization for Catmull-Rom cubic interpolants.
+### Centripetal parameterization for Catmull-Rom interpoint connectivity.

 #### Copyright ©&thinsp;2018-2019 by Jeffrey Sarnoff. &nbsp;&nbsp;  This work is released under The MIT License.